 We know what we’re doing.
-We are ASE certified, have over 30 years combined experience, and have received factory training from Honda & Subaru.
+We are ASE certified, have over 30 years combined experience, and have received factory training from Honda & Subaru in the past.
 Our shop is fully equipped with all the latest diagnostic equipment, tools, and reference materials.
 We promise to provide exceptional value, outstanding service, and a green twist.

 We are a supporting business member of the Maine Organic Farmers & Gardeners Association, MOFGA.
 We work closely with the Center for an Ecology-Based Economy (CEBE) and we’re a part of their Community BikeShare program.